 Manchester’s skyline is constantly changing, and whether you’re a fan or not, it’s pretty much inevitable.
-Now, developers have announced refreshed plans for the next phase of development on the Viadux site, bringing new residential homes and commercial space to Manchester city centre with Phase Two.
+Now, plans for Phase Two of the Viadux development in Manchester city centre, bringing a signature Nobu restaurant, bar and residential homes, have been approved by the local planning committee.

 Located in between Manchester Central Convention Complex and Deansgate-Castlefield Metrolink station, proposals include plans for an exciting development that will bring over 900 new homes including approximately 130 affordable homes, a commercial offering, and public spaces.
 Beetham Tower is currently Manchester’s tallest building with 47 storeys however this new development will reach greater heights.